dnncourse/dnncourse.github.io/README.md

 # Neural Network Course

+The material of the Topics in Deep Learning.

 Department of Mathematics Sharif University.
 Fall 2023

-The goal of our course